sededu/sededu/CONTRIBUTING.md

 1. Add yourself to the authorship as appropriate in accordance with the SedEdu authorship policy (see [authorship](#authorship) below).
 1. Increase the version numbers in the `README.md` and `setup.py` to the new version that this Pull Request would represent according to the SedEdu versioning scheme (see [versioning](#versioning) below).
 1. Push your work to a new branch on your GitHub fork.
+1. Check the [pull request checklist](https://github.com/amoodie/sededu/blob/develop/docs/pull_request_checklist.md) one more time
 1. Open a new pull requests on GitHub against the `develop` branch of the main SedEdu repository.
 1. You may merge the pull request into `develop` once you have the sign-off of one other developer, or if you do not have permission to do that, you may request the reviewer to merge it for you.

-__Note:__ hot-fixes should pull request against the release version.
+__Note:__ hot-fixes should pull request against the `release` version.